thomasha-illinois/Blueprints/README.md

 These data correspond to three concatenated resting state runs (10 mins each).

-The 126 spatial blueprints are then loaded:
+The 126 spatial blueprints are loaded:

 load('blueprints')